1031 Exchange Property: Legally Defer Taxes

 Although the 1031 exchange is very popular, other options exist for deferring taxes.

-Opportunity Zones allow capital gains to be deferred and reduced by investing in economically designated areas.
-This alternative offers more geographical flexibility than a 1031 exchange.
+Opportunity Zones.
+Opportunity Zones allow investors to defer and reduce capital gains by investing in designated economically distressed areas.
+This option offers greater geographic flexibility than a 1031 exchange.

-You structure the sale with payments spread over several years.
+Installment Sale.
+You structure the sale with payments spread out over several years.
 Tax is paid only on the amounts received each year.
-This method is suitable when no suitable replacement land is readily available.
+This method is appropriate when no suitable replacement land is readily available.

-A trust sells the land on your behalf and reinvests the proceeds according to your instructions.
-More flexible than a 1031 exchange, but more complex from a legal standpoint.
+Deferred Sales Trust.
+A trust sells the property on your behalf and reinvests the proceeds according to your instructions.
+It is more flexible than a 1031 exchange, but more complex from a legal standpoint.
 This structure requires in-depth professional advice.

 Frequently Asked Questions (FAQ)